AdobeDocs/commerce-learn.en/help/merchant/site-map-setup.md

 ---
 title: Site map setup
-description: Learn how to set up a site map for your Commerce store in the Admin.
+description: A site map improves the way your store is indexed by search engines.
+Learn how to set up a site map for your [!DNL Commerce] store in the Admin.
 kt: 5592
 doc-type: feature video
 audience: all